Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 NEMA Enclosure Parts, Accessories, and Customization Options

-While a NEMA enclosure may seem like a simple metal or plastic box, every NEMA enclosure can be customized with specific panel cutouts, coatings, and accessory parts.
-Customization of metal NEMA enclosures requires less tooling investment, which has to be considered in comparison to plastic NEMA enclosures.
+Although a NEMA enclosure might appear as a basic metal or plastic box, each enclosure can be customized with specific panel cutouts, coatings, and accessory parts.
+Customizing metal NEMA enclosures generally requires less tooling investment compared to plastic NEMA enclosures, which is an important factor to consider in the overall cost and customization process.

-Specialized custom coating and printing can be applied to enhance a NEMA enclosure for specific designs and applications.
+Specialized custom coatings and printing can be applied to NEMA enclosures to enhance their appearance and functionality for specific designs and applications.

 Plastic NEMA enclosures may need additional EMI or RFI coatings or shielding to block internal electronics from the effects of external EM and RF fields and interference.